tricko17/django-rest-api/README.md

 This is Cool Python Framework i'm using [Django](https://www.djangoproject.com/) and [Django Rest Framework](http://www.django-rest-framework.org/) to create REST API

-### There are some things that I've done implemented it, that is:
+### There are some things that I've done implemented, that is:
 1. TDD [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)
 2. [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) I used JWT Library From [getblimp](http://getblimp.github.io/django-rest-framework-jwt/)